Syndrome of inappropriate antidiuretic hormone secretion

 - Rare diseases of the hypothalamus or pituitary

-- Cancer of the lung, small intestine, pancreas, brain, leukemia
+- Leukemia and cancer of the small intestine, pancreas, and brain

 - Mental disorders